Whisper010/SolarSystem/README.md

 # SolarSystem
-Simulation of the solar system with advance rendering by Metal.
+Simulation of the solar system with advance rendering by using Metal and Swift languages.